listrum/apps/README.md

 - **repay_update** - time after repay value will be updated
 - **repay_value** - present of all repay value per transaction

+### Cash:
+Send an amount to temporary wallet and send their private key

 ## Networking: